AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_source.rst

                       | ``condition has no independent influence pair``

-When multiple violations apply someplace, the most salliant diagnostic is emitted alone.
-For instance, if an Ada statement like ``X := A and then B;`` is not covered at all, a ``statement not executed`` violation is emitted alone, even if we're assessing for, say, :option:`--level=stmt+decision` ;
+When multiple violations apply someplace, only the most basic diagnostic is emitted, not the more precise ones corresponding to stricter criteria.
+For instance, if an Ada statement like ``X := A and then B;`` is not covered at all, a ``statement not executed`` violation is always emitted alone, even when assessing :option:`--level=stmt+mcdc` and we also have improper decision and conditions coverage.
-|gcv| emits no decision oriented violation in this case.

 Here is an output excerpt for our example with :option:`--level=stmt+mcdc`, producing one subsection for each of the three criteria requested at that